Home Improvement Grants

 How do I apply?

-You can apply for a home repairs assistance grant online, or call 01954 713347 to request one is sent to you.
+You can apply online for a home repairs assistance grant or call 01954 713347 to request an application to be sent to you.

 Disabled Facilities Grant